Fibaro Home Center 2 vs 3 comparison

 Satel Alarm Integration

 Both the Fibaro Home Center 2 and Fibaro Home Center 3 offer support for Satel alarm systems.
-You can easily connect and integrated them into the system.
+You can easily connect and integrate them into the system.
+Plus, the Home Center 3 has a built-in alarm feature.

 Comparing Fibaro Home Center 2 vs 3

-There’s a lot to consider when choosing between the Fibaro Home Center 2 vs 3 and it comes down to your requirements, That said, our pick is the Fibaro Home Center 3 for several reasons.
+There’s much to consider when choosing between the Fibaro Home Center 2 vs 3.
+It comes down to your requirements.
+Our pick is the Fibaro Home Center 3 for several reasons.

-It uses the latest Z-Wave 500 series chip, has a ton of onboard hardware including Wi-Fi, 2GB of RAM and Cloud backups.
+It uses the latest Z-Wave 500 series chip and has a ton of onboard hardware, including Wi-Fi, 2GB of RAM and Cloud backups.
 The price of Home Center 3 is only slightly more expensive than Home Center 2.
-So it’s well worth investing in the HC 3.
+So, investing in the HC 3 is worth it and won’t blow your budget.

-Regardless of which of the three Home Center you buy, Fibaro is a fantastic brand who are developing some interesting products and software.
+Regardless of which of the 4 Home Center hubs you buy, Fibaro is always developing interesting devices and software.
 Plus, they have an active support forum and user base.